 Exceptions.
 As described above, the foregoing risk categories and criteria are Underwriting Guidelines only.
-On a case-by-case basis, it may be determined that an applicant warrants a risk category upgrade, a debt service-to-income ratio exception, a pricing exception, a loan-to-value exception, a FICO score exception or an exception from certain requirements of a particular risk category (collectively called an "upgrade" or an "exception").
-An upgrade or exception may generally be allowed if the application reflects certain compensating factors, among others: a relatively lower LTV; pride of ownership; a maximum of one 30-day late payment on all mortgage loans during the last 12 months; stable employment or ownership of current residence of four or more years; or cash reserves equal to or in excess of three monthly payments of principal, interest, taxes and insurance.
-An upgrade or exception may also be allowed if the applicant places a down payment through escrow of at least 20% of the purchase price of the mortgaged property, or if the new loan reduces the applicant's monthly aggregate mortgage payment by 25% or more.
-Accordingly, certain mortgagors may qualify in a more favorable risk category that, in the absence of such compensating factors, would satisfy only the criteria of a less favorable risk category.
+On a case-by-case basis, it may be determined that an applicant warrants a debt-to-income ratio exception, a pricing exception, a loan-to-value exception, a credit score exception or an exception from certain requirements of a particular risk category.
+An upgrade will be granted if the application reflects certain compensating factors, among others: a relatively lower LTV; a maximum of one 30-day late payment on all mortgage loans during the last 12 months; stable employment or ownership of current residence of four or more years; or cash reserves equal to or in excess of three monthly payments of principal, interest, taxes and insurance.
+An upgrade or exception may also be allowed if the applicant places a down payment through escrow of at least 10% of the purchase price of the mortgaged property, or if the new loan reduces the applicant's monthly aggregate mortgage payment by 20% or more.
+Accordingly, certain mortgagors may qualify for a more favorable risk category or for a higher maximum LTV that, in the absence of such compensating factors, would satisfy only the criteria of a less favorable risk category or maximum LTV.